 Figure 3 compares the linear gamma TRC with the exactly perceptually uniform L-star TRC and the approximately perceptually uniform sRGB TRC:

-The main "take away" points from Figure 3 are:
+The main "take away" points from Figure 3 above are:

 - A linear gamma TRC represents the way real light in the real world actually combines and changes, which is to say, linearly — twice the light, twice the luminance (Y of xyY and XYZ).
 But the rate of change is perceptually very uneven.

-- The L-star TRC is exactly perceptually uniform and the sRGB TRC is approximately perceptually uniform.
+- The L-star TRC is exactly perceptually uniform and the sRGB TRC (and also the gamma=2.2 TRC) is approximately perceptually uniform.
 A perceptually uniform rate of change require a very nonlinear TRC and does not represent the way real light behaves.

 If light is linear, why do so many familiar RGB color spaces use (approximately) perceptually uniform TRCs?

 As you can see by looking at the linear gamma gradient in the top row of Figure 4 , a linear gamma gradient distributes tone steps very unevenly.
 By "tone steps" I mean how many gradations are available to get from black to white.
 In an 8-bit integer image, there are 255 tone steps per channel.
 In a 16-bit integer image, there are 65535 tone steps per channel.
-In a floating point image, it depends on the processor and the type of floating point, but the answer is "lots".
+In a 32-bit floating point image, it depends on the processor and the precise implementation of floating point math, but the answer is "lots".